securevale/swift-confidential/README.md

 ```
 </details>

-### Access modifiers
+### Access control

-You can specify the access modifiers for generated Swift code, both globally and on per secret basis.
+You can specify the access-level modifiers for generated Swift code, both globally and on per secret basis.
 Yet, the general recommendation is to use the default `internal` access level, so as to keep your code well encapsulated.

 **Syntax**